Here is an excerpt from our friend, Marianne Williamson’s new book, Tears To Triumph. We hope you enjoy.

 Humanity, over the past few hundred years, has lessened the incidence of some forms of suffering and increased the incidence of others.
 We’ve diminished the threat of polio, but increased the threat of nuclear disaster.
 We’ve diminished the dangers of travel, but increased the chances that our entire ecosystem will implode.
 And if we think we don’t do “rape and pillage” anymore, take a look at what’s going on around the world.

 There is no worldly solution to the suffering, or self-destructiveness, of humanity today that can compare to the solutions offered by the great religions and spiritual philosophies of the world.
-Which is exactly why the ego mind has sought to co-opt them for its purposes.
+This is exactly why the ego-mind has sought to co-opt them for its purposes.
 It has turned the power of peace into the power of the sword, both within the world and within our hearts.

 Today’s search for spiritual sustenance is not confined to a particular teaching.
 There is no right or wrong when it comes to Buddhism, or Judaism, or Christianity, or Islam, or Hinduism.
 They are all kaleidoscopic facets of one essential diamond.
 Whether we relate personally to the story of Buddha, Moses, Jesus, Mohammed, or Krishna; whether we understand truth more deeply when it is expressed by Carl Jung, Joseph Campbell, or A Course in Miracles; the essential themes at the heart of all these teachings are universal.
 They apply to all people, and most significantly, to all times.